 As a conclusion, I would argue that Mr. Drake’s Duck’s idea is better than the film.
 Its undoing is its weak script that doesn’t quite know what it wants, and avoiding any satire that someone might take offence to, ends up looking like something resembling a light-hearted romantic comedy, but sans the romance.
 The solid performances keep the whole thing enjoyable enough, and there’s a few chuckles to be had along the way.

-Director Val Guest is a household name in science fiction, and he is best known for completely altering the direction of legendary Hammer Films in the fifties by writing and directing The Quatermass Xperiment (1955) and Quatermass 2 (1957).
+Director Val Guest is a household name in science fiction, and he is best known for completely altering the direction of legendary Hammer Films in the fifties by writing and directing The Quatermass Xperiment (1955, review) and Quatermass 2 (1957).
 While classics of SF, it was the horror elements of these movies that Hammer executives saw appealing to audiences, and this was how Hammer Horror was born.
 But by 1951 Val Guest was still known as a comedy expert.
 Born in London in 1911, he tried his hand at acting in the late twenties and early thirties, and in 1934 became the one-man UK office of The Hollywood Reporter.
 Incensed by Guest’s comments about the quality of director Marcel Varnel’s latest films in his regular column, Varnel challenged Guest to write a better script himself.
 The result was a collaboration on the Gainsborough Pictures production No Monkey Business.
 The studio liked his work, and signed him on.

 Val Guest wrote dozens of comedies for Gainsborough and other studios in the thirties and forties, and gradually started doing a little bit of uncredited second unit directing here and there, and in 1942 directed his first short film, an Arthur Askey educational reel about the perils of sneezing (one can relate in these times).
 His feature debut was a musical comedy called Miss London Ltd. (1943).
 It was also comedies that took Guest to Hammer in the early fifties, when he was offered to direct a low-budget Robin Hood film, The Men of Sherwood Forest (1954).